 The temperatures in Burkina Faso are high throughout the year.

-Starting from February, the temperature begins to rise, and the heat becomes burning.
-In the south, the first rains occur quite early, and are able to increase the humidity but also to prevent the increase of temperature; on the other hand, in the north and partly in the center, the heat increases until April and May, when highs reach normally 40/42 °C (104/108 °F).
+Starting in February, the temperature begins to rise, and the heat becomes burning, the heat increases until April and May which reach normally 40/42 °C (104/108 °F).

 Between July and September, when the monsoon shows its greatest effects, the temperature drops everywhere, with highs about 28/32 °C (82/90 °F), but high humidity makes the heat uncomfortable.

-In October and November, the heat starts to increase again with the withdrawal of the monsoon, more in the north, where highs return to about 40 °C (104 °F) than in the south, where they remain around 35 °C (95 °F).
+In October and November, the heat starts to increase again where highs return to about 40 °C (104 °F) than in the south, where they remain around 35 °C (95 °F).

 Burkina Faso, it's hot all year round; however, in winter, sometimes it can get a bit cold at night.
 The cold records are around 6/7 °C (43/45 °F) in the north and 10 °C (50 °F) in the south.
 The highest recorded temperatures are impressive, especially in the north, where they are around 47/48 °C (117/118 °F), and has been recorded in April and May, while in the south they are around 42/44 °C (108/111 °F), and has been recorded between February and April, and even in January in the extreme south, where the sun's rays in winter are stronger because of the proximity to the Equator.